Coping With Grief And Loss

 The Grieving Process

 You might think you’re coping quite well, only to feel that you’ve ‘gone backwards’ the very next minute.
 This is normal, your feelings will vary during the grieving process.
+The four stages of grief are depicted as a cycle; Stunned & Reeling, Negative Feelings, Coping & Managing and Gradual Healing.

 You might be reminded of a good time you spent together, and feel very sad; or get angry when you’re struggling to manage something the person you’ve lost used to deal with.
 Anxiety and depression are also normal as you are adjusting to your new life and, sometimes, identity.